Define unique IDs with externalId

 name field.
 The external ID is mutable, and you can override this value.

 All other resource types created in earlier API versions will start with an empty

-When you populate the external IDs it is important that you build a structure in each ID that avoids key collisions.
+When you populate the external IDs, it's important that you build a structure in each ID that avoids key collisions.
 For example, some databases use incrementing integers as row keys, and it's probably a good idea to use for instance

 <database name>/<table name>/<row key> as the external ID instead of just the row key.

-id field, which is a pseudo-random integer between 1 and 2^53-1, remains a valid way of doing key value lookup on data objects in CDF.
+id field, which is a pseudo-random integer between 1 and 2^53-1, remains a valid way of doing a key-value lookup on data objects in CDF.
 All data objects still have an

 externalId is an optional extension that lives side-by-side with it.